 All seniors in our province should live with dignity in an environment that fully meets their needs.
-With a flawed funding model and inadequate staffing, Ontario's long-term care homes are struggling to provide their residents with quality care in secure, safe and comfortable settings.
+With inadequate staffing and a flawed funding model, Ontario's long-term care homes are struggling to provide their residents with quality care in secure, safe and comfortable settings.